Xenon difluoride: Structure

 Xenon difluoride is a linear molecule with an Xe–F bond length of 197.73±0.15 pm in the vapor stage, and 200 pm in the solid phase.
 The packing arrangement in solid XeF_{2} shows that the fluorine atoms of neighbouring molecules avoid the equatorial region of each XeF_{2} molecule.
 This agrees with the prediction of VSEPR theory, which predicts that there are 3 pairs of non-bonding electrons around the equatorial region of the xenon atom.

-At high pressures, novel, non-molecular forms of xenon difluoride can be obtained.
+At high pressures, novel, polymeric forms of xenon difluoride can be obtained.
 Under a pressure of ~50 GPa, XeF_{2} transforms into a semiconductor consisting of XeF_{4} units linked in a two-dimensional structure, like graphite.
 At even higher pressures, above 70 GPa, it becomes metallic, forming a three-dimensional structure containing XeF_{8} units.
 A 2011 theoretical study cast doubt on these experimental results, suggesting that xenon difluoride remains stable up to 200 GPa, at which point it dissociates into an ionic solid.

 The Xe–F bonds are weak.
 XeF_{2} has a total bond energy of 267.8 kJ/mol, with first and second bond energies of 184.1 kJ/mol and 83.68 kJ/mol, respectively.
 However, XeF_{2} is much more robust than KrF_{2}, which has a total bond energy of only 92.05 kJ/mol.